Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Preliminaries

-To garble an acyclic circuit containing several gates, the above procedure is applied successively from the input to the output gates.
+To garble an acyclic circuit of several gates, the above procedure is applied successively from the input to the output gates.
 Since the evaluator only knows the wire labels for a single input combination, he learns only the output label corresponding to this input.
-To prevent the evaluator from distinguishing between labels with 0- and 1-bit semantics, GCs must only be used for a single run.
-Besides, the ciphertexts must be shuffled per gate, as a canonical ordering would expose the key-bit-mapping.
-In the classical setting, the evaluator uses an oblivious transfer to obtain the labels corresponding to his private inputs.
+To prevent the evaluator from distinguishing between labels with 0- and 1-bit semantics, GCs can only be used for a single run.
+Besides, the ciphertexts must be shuffled per gate, as a canonical ordering exposes the key-bit-mapping.
+In the classical setting, the evaluator uses an oblivious transfer to obtain the labels of his private inputs.